Formatters5 min read

 Converting between YAML and JSON

 YAML and JSON represent the same data structures (objects, arrays, strings, numbers).
-MyDevTools YAML Formatter lets you convert between them:
+The YAML Formatter in MyDevTools runs offline on your desktop and lets you convert between them:

 • Paste YAML → see equivalent JSON.